Apr 21

 dan@chef-client$ sudo gem install chef --pre

 Do the same for your laptop you run knife from.
-Back on my laptop, I create the production environment:
+Back on my laptop, I

 dan@laptop$ knife environment create production